 The world, including Comoros, has committed to protecting at least 10% of its marine and coastal areas by 2020 under Sustainable Development Goal (SDG) 14.5.

-Under the WIOSAP project, the Nairobi Convention and WIOMSA have released the Western Indian Ocean Marine Protected Areas Outlook, the first-ever publication to examine the progress, challenges, and opportunities faced by states in the WIO, including Comoros, as they strive to achieve SDG 14.5.
+Under the WIOSAP project, the Nairobi Convention and WIOMSA have released the Western Indian Ocean Marine Protected Areas Outlook, a publication that examined the progress, challenges, and opportunities faced by states in the WIO, including Comoros, as they strive to achieve SDG 14.5.